saurabhchalke/saurabhchalke.github.io/_posts/2025-06-16-a-new-sensory-organ-for-civilization.md

 - People who care more about impact than prestige

 We’re not building an app.
 We’re building something closer to a new organ for civilization.
 One that senses the air around us, learns from it, and helps us act on it.

+If you’re excited about this, if you want to help build the future of Atmospheric Intelligence (AI for the sky), shoot me an email at hello [at] chalkeindustries [dot] com.

 If this works, it changes everything.